 For law enforcement and the judiciary

-- You’re also a user, so you might also commit crimes in your personal capacity, and the Cyber Bill’s impact on you would be the same as other individual users.
+- You’re also a user, so you might also commit crimes in your personal capacity, and the Cybercrimes Bill’s impact on you would be the same as other individual users.

 They are going to make lots of money – it’s party time.
-Bad laws (like the Cyber Bill) are good news for lawyers.
+Bad laws (like the Cybercrimes Bill) are good news for lawyers.